 Borax – You can also use borax in a regular washing cycle, but only with organic fabrics like cotton and linen.
 Dissolve half a cup of borax in hot water and add it into the machine once it has filled with water.

 Bleach – This substance can kill mold in fabrics but it can fade colors.
 So make sure to spot-test first and read the label.
 Some labels say “no chlorine bleach”.
 Once you know your clothes won’t be damaged, wash them with normal detergent and one cup of bleach.

-If mold stains persist even though you followed the above steps, repeat the whole process.
+If you’ve followed the above steps and the mold stains persist, repeat the whole process.
 Alternatively, dye your garment a darker color – this may cover the stain for good.

 Mold can also grow on other textile items in your home, such as upholstery and carpet.
 However, dealing with mold on these items – IF they can be salvaged – is a more difficult and time-consuming job.
-Call PuroClean to properly remove mold on upholstery, mattresses, rugs, and carpet.
+Call PuroClean for mold removal services.
+We can properly remove mold on upholstery, mattresses, rugs, and carpet.